ballerina-platform/module-ballerinax-hubspot.crm.object.tickets/examples/weekly-ticket-reports/README.md

 # HubSpot Weekly Tickets Report Generation

-This use case demonstrates how the `HubSpot Tickets API`  can be utilized to improve customer service quality by generating regular reports summarizing the details of customer support tickets.<br>
+This use case demonstrates how the `HubSpot Tickets API`  can be utilized to improve customer service quality by generating regular reports summarizing the details of customer support tickets which helps in streamlining the support process and decision making.
-This functionality helps in strea

 ## Prerequisites